In tune with the Earth

 Like the miners of earlier days, scientists now want to use the senses and skills of animals to warn us about changes and risks on our planet.
 After all, animal senses are often superior even to modern technology: many species have extremely sensitive ears, eyes and noses.
 Some are sensitive to tremors; others sense changes in the Earth's magnetic field.
 Most importantly, they are always there where they are needed – there is hardly a region in the world not inhabited by animals.

-To this effect, an international team of scientists headed by Martin Wikelski from the Max Planck Institute for Ornithology in Radolfzell developed a satellite-based monitoring system known as Icarus.
+To this effect, an international team of scientists headed by Martin Wikelski from the Max Planck Institute of Animal Behavior in Constance developed a satellite-based monitoring system known as Icarus.
 The acronym stands for International Cooperation for Animal Research Using Space.
 Researchers on the Icarus project are interested in analysing the global movements and migrations of thousands of animals in real time and in this way collect data on the state of our planet.

-This is only possible thanks to minute transmitters fitted to the animals which constantly transmit the animal's position and other data to a receiver on the International Space Station (ISS).
+This is only possible thanks to minute transmitters fitted to the animals which constantly transmit the animal's position and other data to a receiver on a mini satellit (CubeSat).
 From there, the data is sent to a ground station and published in the Movebank database, which is freely accessible.

 Previously, behavioural researchers and ecologists could only observe animals for a comparatively short period of time.
 Likewise, ringed or marked animals told researchers very little about their migratory behaviour.
 This means that only about one percent of the lifespan of wild animals is known.
 We know even less about rare species or animals that live particularly covert lives.
 However, with the help of transmitters, scientists can observe animals without interruption for a longer period of time, in some cases over the course of their whole life – a technique known as telemetry.
 The telemetry data will show researchers where the animals are and how they are moving.
 It will also show who they are with, how they are doing and what their environment looks like.